FlagOpen/FlagEmbedding/FlagEmbedding/BGE_M3/README.md

 You can follow the common in this [example](https://github.com/FlagOpen/FlagEmbedding/tree/master/examples/finetune) to fine-tune the dense embedding.

-The code of unified fine-tuning for three retrieval modes will be released.
+Our code and data for unified fine-tuning (dense, sparse, and multi-vectors) will be released.